DevExpress/devextreme-documentation/concepts/05 UI Components/ScrollView/05 Scroll the Content/20 API.md

-To scroll the ScrollView content by a specified distance, call the [scrollBy(distance)](/Documentation/ApiReference/UI_Components/dxScrollView/Methods/#scrollBydistance) method and pass a `Number` as a parameter.
+To scroll through ScrollView content by a specified distance, call the [scrollBy(distance)](/Documentation/ApiReference/UI_Components/dxScrollView/Methods/#scrollBydistance) method and pass a `Number` as a parameter.
 If you need to scroll in the opposite direction, the `distance` parameter should be a negative number.

 ---